TomasCumlin/clinical_genomics/README.md

 For Linux:
   nc_code_bash.sh is to be used as plugin in Geneious
   nc_code_bash.sh runs np_code_update.sh, which is where all nextclade commands are located.

+  Python version:
+    nc_terminal.py
+    This file runs in the terminal but not as plugin in Genious on the linux computer.
+The script fails to activate the conda environment.

 For Windows:
   nextclade_windows.bat